MichaelCurrin/go-project-template/docs/quickstart.md

 # Quickstart
+> Manual for getting up and running quickly

+The steps here are to install and run the app globally.
+No Go experienced needed.

 ## Install

+### Download compiled binary

 Download a binary from [Releases](https://github.com/MichaelCurrin/go-project-template/releases) and add it to a `bin` or Applications directory.

+### Build and compile your own

+This requires Go to be installed on your machine.

-Or use Go to download, compile and install the app globally in your `GOBIN`.
+Use this Go CLI command to install globally.
+This download, compile, and install the app globally in your `GOBIN`.

 ```sh
 $ go get -u github.com/MichaelCurrin/go-project-template